oversword/super-small-state-machine/README.md

 ### If the strict state flag is truthy, perform state checking logic

-#### Go through each property in the changes and check they all already exist
+Go through each property in the changes and check they all already exist

 Throw a StateReferenceError if a property is referenced that did not previosly exist.

-#### If the strict state flag is set to the Strict Types Symbol, perform type checking logic.
+### If the strict state flag is set to the Strict Types Symbol, perform type checking logic.

-##### Go through each property and check the JS type is the same as the initial values.
+Go through each property and check the JS type is the same as the initial values.

-Collect all the errors, using the same logic as above.

 Throw a StateTypeError if a property changes types.